M.07.04 Segregation review and revocations

 1. Staff must ensure all the documents that are relevant to the direction; offender notes, offender plan and information on the effectiveness (or ineffectiveness) to date of the direction, as well as notes of all interventions to assist the prisoner's exit from segregation, are sent to and received by the appropriate reviewer.

-2. Any information not available at the time the documentation was forwarded to the reviewer (prison director, senior advisor to regional commissioner, and/or the Visiting Justice) and to the prisoner, must be sent as soon as practicable, as supplementary information.
+2. Any information not available at the time the documentation was forwarded to the reviewer (general manager custodial, Director Office of Commissioner Custodial Services, and/or the Visiting Justice) and to the prisoner, must be sent as soon as practicable, as supplementary information.

 2. If the section / subsection of a direction is changed, for example from section 59 to section 58, the original direction must be revoked and the new direction starts from the date the prisoner was placed on the original direction.
 The evidence to justify the change must clearly support and explain the decision to change the section.